Day Eight: ¿Y Si Me Suelto?

 What drew me most was the order.

 Clean lines.
 Neutral tones.
 A controlled environment that contrasted with the emotional complexity I had carried with me.
 In that contrast, I felt a subtle recalibration begin.
-The nervous system recognising safety through predictability.
+The nervous system recognizing safety through predictability.
 Through the ordinary rituals of placing belongings, arranging clothing, setting a journal on the bedside table.

 Temporary spaces can be profoundly instructive.